jesskelsall/astarus/mechanics/magic/echneshment.md

 ### [Memory Spheres](../../items/memory-spheres/memory-sphere.md)

 [Memory spheres](../../items/memory-spheres/memory-sphere.md) use echneshment to collect memories from the surrounding area and collect them for future access.
-Their design is condusive to the storage of and recollection of the memories stored within, without the sphere itself acting upon the memories.
+Their design is condusive to the storage and recollection of the memories stored within, without the sphere itself acting upon the memories.

 ### [Unevaire](../../items/weapons/unevaire.md)